-Crowdfunding and peer-to-peer are exciting ways to invest.
+Crowdfunding (equity) and peer-to-peer (debt) are exciting ways to invest.
 It’s common to see high net worth individuals including both as part of their portfolio.
 Yet there is confusion around the differences between the two concepts, particularly with newcomers to the sector.

 This is understandable.
 After all, both follow the same principle: money is provided by investors directly to recipients who need the capital.
 In both cases investors are looking for a return.

 Both are versatile sources of funding.
 They can be used to raise money for entrepreneurial ventures, creative concepts, social projects, and large-scale commercial propositions.

 And both are mature funding categories, regulated by the financial authorities.

 And yet they are indeed different.
 Here’s your guide to the unique characteristics of crowdfunding and peer-to-peer lending.

 Do you know where your money is going?

 Crowdfunding tends to be directed to a single project.
 An entrepreneur may need capital to launch a start-up.
 Or a thriving business may require capital to expand.
 In crowdfunding the investors know precisely to whom to their cash is headed, and for what purpose.

 Peer-to-peer (debt) investing is broader in its range of recipients.
 A peer-to-peer platform pools the capital of investors into a single fund, and makes multiple loans from this fund to borrowers who usually remain anonymous.
 Investors may know the risk profile of the borrower, and what security they offer, but their identity and their reason for borrowing is (usually) not known.

 A second difference is equity versus a loan.
 Crowdfunding gives investors an equity stake in the project they back; they literally take ownership of part or all of the project.
 By contrast, peer-to-peer is a loan; the money will be repaid by the borrower, plus interest, but no shares are involved in the deal.